morrownr/USB-WiFi/home/USB_WiFi_Adapters_that_are_supported_with_Linux_in-kernel_drivers.md

 Buying adapters that meet these criteria greatly increase the probability of a satisfying experience that should last for many years.

+Note: This site strives for continuous improvement.
+You can be a part of making this site better.

 ### Recent changes:

 - 2025-10-15 - checking and updating adapter links and prices in progress.